 The Ancient Future: Mesoamerican and Andean Timekeeping

-A 260-day calendar was used as a divinatory almanac throughout Mesoamerica, consisting of an internal structure of 20 day names combined with 13 day numbers.
+A 260-day calendar was used as a divinatory almanac throughout Mesoamerica, consisting of an internal structure of twenty day-names combined with thirteen day-numbers.
 This ritual calendar was used in conjunction with a solar calendar of 365 days, a recording of the seasonal year and important for agriculture.
-When these three reckoning systems are combined (imagine interlocking teeth in three distinct gears) they produce a total cycle of 18,980 uniquely named days, or 52 years.
+When these three reckoning systems are combined (imagine interlocking teeth in three distinct gears) they produce a total cycle of 18,980 uniquely named days, or fifty-two years.

 Sun worship was the most important aspect of Inca religion.
 The Inca kept time by using solar markers, including stone towers built on hilltops, as well as the landscape features themselves.
 The sun towers are described by the chroniclers as being built in pairs and were used to mark off a block of time in the Inca calendar.
 Marking the summer and winter solstices was an important part of Inca religion.